 To force a shutdown, if the computer won't shut down normally, hold the power key down for 10 seconds.

 Your Mac comes with a lot of applications.
-Mac Basics has nice web pages about some of them.
+Apple has nice web pages about some of them.

 The Finder is an application that is always running.
 It gives you a view of the files that are stored in your computer's file system.
 The Finder also lets you search for files.
-Type a filename in the search box in the upper right and you will see a list of files matching it.
+Type some text in the search box in the upper right and you will see a list of files containing the text; or type some text, choose "Name matches" in the dropdown, and you will see a list of files with that text in the name.

 To dismount an external drive without damaging it, click the eject button (⏏) next to the drive's name in the Finder's left sidebar.